UFC Fight Night: Edgar vs Swanson: Predictions & Analysis

 A few statistical edges stand out.
 Curran throws significantly more leather — a 0.0 sig. strike per minute gap.
 Curran is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Curran has tighter striking defense, making opponents miss more often.

 The Pick: Paige VanZant over Kailin Curran.
-The model gives VanZant a slight nod at 55% — this could easily go either way.
-The market implies 58% for VanZant, but our model sees only 55%.
-That 3-point gap favoring Curran is worth watching.
+The model gives VanZant a slight nod at 59% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Choi